ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2022/2022-09-10-paper-aquarius.md

 Extending based on the paper [Efficient Data-Driven Network Functions](https://zyao.xyz/phd/paper/2022/08/05/paper-mascots/) which I will physically present in the [30th International Symposium on the Modeling, Analysis, and Simulation of Computer and Telecommunication Systems](https://mascots.iitis.pl/) in Nice, France, we have developed a platform that enables to efficiently harness networking features and advanced machine learning (ML) algorithms in cloud networks to make informed and adaptive management and operational decisions.

 The submission provides an in-depth analysis of the challenges of applying ML algorithms to real-world networking problems.
-Based on this analysis, a fast and scalable data collection and exploitation mechanism are proposed, specified, and implemented to enable learning algorithms to make inferences and open/close-loop control decisions based on fine-grained observations.
+Based on this analysis, a fast and scalable data collection and exploitation mechanism is proposed, specified, and implemented to enable learning algorithms to make inferences and open/close-loop control decisions based on fine-grained observations.

 In addition to the contributions in our paper [Efficient Data-Driven Network Functions](https://zyao.xyz/phd/paper/2022/08/05/paper-mascots/), this manuscript proposes:
 - additional feature engineering analysis (PCA) and reasoning;
 - an extensive benchmark of unsupervised clustering algorithms in the context of traffic classification;
 - detailed offline training and benchmark of a wide range of supervised learning algorithms in the context of autoscaling systems;